International adoption

-International adoption (also referred to as intercountry adoption or transnational adoption) is a type of adoption in which an individual or couple residing in one country becomes the legal and permanent parent(s) of a child who is a national of another country.
-International adoptions are often, but not always, also transcultural or interracial adoptions.
+International adoption (also known as intercountry or transnational adoption) is a type of adoption in which an individual or couple living in one country becomes the legal parent(s) of a child who is a national of another country.
+International adoptions are often, but not always, transcultural or interracial.

-The laws of countries vary in their willingness to allow international adoptions.
-Some countries have established rules and procedures for international adoptions, while other countries expressly forbid it.
-Other countries, notably many African nations, have residency requirements for adoptive parents that in effect rule out most international adoptions.
+Laws around international adoptions vary considerably by country.
+Some have established rules and procedures to allow it, while others expressly forbid it.
+Many African nations, in particular, have residency requirements for adoptive parents that rule out most international adoptions.

 Where permitted, prospective adoptive parents must meet the legal adoption requirements of their country of residence and those of the country whose nationality the child holds.